Towards a modular construction of OG10: Semistable reduction

-\begin{Rem} Since $Z \subset M$ is a degeneration of the Fano surface of lines inside the Fano variety of lines, its structure sheaf $\cO_Z$ is an atomic object.
-The bundles $F,F'$ and $F''$ are all atomic, because obtained from $\cO_Z$ via derived equivalences.
-Moreover they all have the same Mukai vector, because the $\P$-twist acts like the identity in cohomology. \end{Rem}
+\begin{Rem} The bundles $F,F'$ and $F''$ are all atomic, because they are obtained from $\cO_Z$ by derived equivalences.
+They all have the same Mukai vector, because the $\P$-twist acts as the identity in cohomology. \end{Rem}